How to protect your joints in BJJ or Grappling without losing mobility?

 1. Why your joints suffer so much in BJJ and Grappling

-Jiu Jitsu and grappling are disciplines that, while seemingly gentle compared to impact sports, constantly put a strain on the joints .
+Jiu-Jitsu and grappling are disciplines that, although they may seem gentle compared to impact sports, constantly punish the joints .
 Why?

-Because there aren't just hits.
-There are levers, pressure, friction, falls, forced rotations, and constant resistance.
+Because it's not just about impacts.
+It's about levers, pressure, friction, falls, forced rotations, and constant resistance.

-Plus, we often train on hard surfaces or with heavier partners, and our bodies compensate as best they can .
-And if you don't take care of yourself, these compensations lead to chronic injuries.
+Furthermore, we often train on hard surfaces or with heavier partners, and the body compensates as best it can .
+And if you don't take care of yourself, these compensations can lead to chronic injuries.

 2. The most affected areas and their most common injuries